Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Discussion

 \section{Discussion}

 High-dimensional spatiotemporal systems exhibit complex structures across multiple spatial and temporal scales.
 Capturing these dynamics in a data-driven framework requires latent representations that are both compact and physically meaningful.
-Conventional ML methods often emphasize predictive accuracy over physical fidelity, enforcing governing constraints only indirectly, which can produce latent spaces that are unconstrained by physics and difficult to interpret.
+Conventional ML methods often prioritize predictive accuracy over physical fidelity, enforcing governing constraints only indirectly, which can produce latent spaces that are unconstrained by physics and difficult to interpret.
 The central challenge is thus to design latent representations that entail coarse-grained, compressed high-dimensional representations, while also preserving the dominant spatiotemporal dynamics, providing insight into the system’s governing structures.
-Our DIANO framework addresses these challenges by methodological integration of deterministic autoencoding, operator learning, and differentiable PDE solvers, resulting in a unified physics-constrained architecture.
+Our DIANO framework addresses these challenges by methodological integration of deterministic autoencoders, operator learning, and differentiable PDE solvers, resulting in a unified physics-constrained ML architecture.

-The framework was evaluated across four representative scenarios to assess robustness and latent-space interpretability.
+The framework was evaluated across four representative scenarios to assess robustness and the interpretation of coarse-grained latent features.
 First, static mapped nonlinear dimensionality reduction demonstrates the compact encoding of high-dimensional flow fields while preserving spatial one-to-one correspondence.
 Second, temporal marching extends this capability by evolving latent representations via differentiable PDE solvers, enabling physically consistent predictions of future latent and full states.
 Third, geometrical reduction highlights its ability to maintain meaningful temporal dynamics even under geometrical space compression, allowing geometrically lower-dimensional PDEs to operate on the latent representations.
 Finally, many-to-one functional mapping illustrates the framework’s capacity to fuse multiple inputs into a coherent single output within the latent space.
-Collectively, these evaluations indicate that DIANO offers a promising framework for modeling complex spatiotemporal problems while supporting interpretable autoencoding operator learning.
+Collectively, these evaluations indicate that DIANO offers a promising framework for efficiently modeling complex spatiotemporal problems while supporting physics-embedded autoencoding operator learning.